-Google Glass XE10 update brings transit directions, links in notifications and moreAlex Wagner - Deputy Managing Editor, News Desk
+Google Glass XE10 update brings transit directions, links in notifications and moreAlex Wagner - Editorial Director of News and Content

 Heads up, Google Glass Explorers, because it's time for your monthly software update.
 Google announced today that the XE10 update for its Glass headwear is starting to make its way to users, and while the changelog isn't quite as long as past updates, there are a couple of major changes that Explorers will likely be pretty jazzed about.